Educational Content Makes Consumers 131% More Likely to Buy

 This means that when a consumer interacts with content, their brand affinity actually compounds with time, rather than diminishes.

-Content creates a feeling of reciprocity immediately, and as time passes, that positive memory becomes idealized – a phenomenon that psychologists call rosy retrospection (opens in a new tab) — and the trust and relationship grow even when they are not in direct contact with your brand.
+Content creates a feeling of reciprocity immediately, and as time passes, that positive memory becomes idealized – a phenomenon that psychologists call — and the trust and relationship grow even when they are not in direct contact with your brand.

 6 Great POVs on the Power of Educational Content